rhysd/hgrep/README.md

 ### Small ShellScript to combine `ripgrep` and `bat`

-ripgrep and bat are well-designed tools so they can be used as building parts of small script.
+ripgrep and bat are well-designed tools so they can be used as building parts of a small script.

 ```sh
 rg -nH ... | while IFS= read -r line; do